 Each proposal will be reviewed for initial determination on whether the Proposer meets the qualifications (“Minimum Qualifications”) referenced in this section.
 This screening is a pass or fail determination as to whether the Proposer has met the minimum qualifications and provided all of the required documents.
 A proposal that fails to meet the minimum qualifications and provide all the required documents will not be eligible for further consideration in the evaluation process.
 The City reserves the right to request clarifications from Proposers prior to rejecting a Proposal for failure to meeting the minimum qualifications.

-Minimum Qualifications of Prime Proposer or Joint Venture PartnersThe Prime Proposer demonstrates relevant expertise to successfully perform their role and responsibilities in the scope of services described in the RFP.
+Minimum Qualifications of Prime Proposer or Joint Venture Partners.
+The Prime Proposer demonstrates relevant expertise to successfully perform their role and responsibilities in the scope of services described in the RFP.
 At minimum, the Prime Proposer must possess the following qualifications:

 A minimum of three years of current experience and expertise with racial equity-specific program design and facilitation, organizational development, staff development and research and evaluation services.